botpress/botpress/README.md

 ## Setup and run all modules

+0. _Optional_ – Run `npm run clean` if coming from a previous version or branch
-1. Run `npm install` once
+1. Run `npm run bootstrap`.
+This will install dependencies, link the modules
-1. Run `npm run watch` to start working.
-This will install dependencies, link the modules and start the project in watch mode
+1. Run `npm run watch` to start working and start the project in watch mode